Staying under the covers is not an option.

 Sometimes laundry and dinner and dishes and and loving my family threaten to undo me.
 How can I, when I struggle so much, be a part of God’s BIG PLAN?
 At times, hard things like my husband’s chronic pain or difficulties in our marriage, my mom’s battle with ovarian cancer, or being separated from our family by thousands of miles have discouraged me.
 I have wondered, why does life have to be so hard?

 But here’s what I know now: God’s Plan for me is in this struggle.
-Because every time I get the end of myself and have to lean on Him, I see again and again that He is more than enough.
+Because every time I get to the end of myself and have to lean on Him, I see again and again that He is good, and He is more than enough.

 We are Sojourners